 Big British contingent expected to descend on the Dublin Racing Festival this weekend

-The festival boasts eight Grade 1 contests, split evenly across the Saturday and Sunday, with over €2m in prize money on offer throughout the two days.
+The festival boasts eight Grade 1 contests, split evenly across the Saturday and Sunday, with more than €2m in prize-money on offer throughout the two days.
 The other supporting races consist of Graded and handicap contests with a minimum kitty of €100,000.

 An estimated 27 per cent of tickets were purchased by British racegoers for the 2023 festival and Leopardstown chief executive Tim Husbands is forecasting an even larger British contingent of racegoers to travel over this weekend.